Skip to main content

 This creates a directory with starter files, a schema, and an agent playbook.

-Templates available: knowledge (default), wiki, runbook, research, blank.
+Templates available: knowledge (default), wiki, runbook, research, tasks, blank.
+See Init templates for details on each.

 3. Start the server